Lennie Gwyther

 Lennie Gwyther (18 April 1922 - 18 June 1992) was an Australian figure of significance due to his 1932 solo horseback journey, as a nine-year-old boy, from Leongatha, Victoria, to Sydney, New South Wales.
-Accompanied by his horse, Ginger Mick, Gwyther undertook a 1,000 km journey to watch the opening of the Sydney Harbour Bridge.
+Riding his horse, Ginger Mick, Gwyther undertook a 1,000 km journey to watch the opening of the Sydney Harbour Bridge.

 Early life

 Charles James Leonard "Lennie" Gwyther was born in Leongatha, on 18 April 1922 to parents Captain Leo Tennyson Gwyther and Clara Amelia Gwyther (née Simon).

 On his second birthday, Lennie's grandfather gave him a chestnut pony named Ginger Mick who shared his birthday.
 Ginger Mick was named after Lenny's father's favourite character from C.J Dennis' book The Moods of Ginger Mick.

 When Lennie was nine, his father broke his leg while working on the farm.
 While his father was in hospital, Lennie took over the responsibilities on the farm.

 Offered a reward for this work, Lennie asked to attend the opening of the Sydney Harbour Bridge.
 That was largely because of his interest with the engineering and construction of the bridge.
 His mother, Clara (Clare) Gwyther, was unsure of this arrangement but, due to the fulfilment of his duties, communication with those in Sydney, and the map Lennie and Captain Leo Tennyson Gwyther created, she allowed Lennie to go.